lifepillar/nanoc4-template/README.md

    for `filter :compass`).
 5. Change the favicon (`content/assets/images/favicon.png`).
 6. Put JavaScript scripts into `content/assets/scripts`.
-If you want to aggregate scripts, put them somewhere inside the `components` folder instead, and add their path to the array in `main.js.erb`.
+If you want to aggregate some scripts, put them somewhere inside `content/assets/component` instead, and add their path to the array in `all.js.erb`.
 7. Put (S)CSS files in `content/assets/stylesheets`.
 If you use Compass, additional paths to stylesheets may be added in `compass_config.rb`.
 Files whose name starts with an underscore are not copied to the output: you may import them in `main.scss` to get a single aggregated CSS file in the output.
 8. Put additional components, libraries or frameworks into `content/assets/components`.
-Update `all.js.erb` and `main.scss` to include the necessary files.
+Update `compass_config.rb`, `all.js.erb` and
+   `main.scss` to include the necessary files.

 ## Editing content

 The site's content goes into the `content` folder.
-Blog posts go anywhere under `blog/posts`.
+Blog posts go anywhere under `content/blog/posts`.
+Content written in HTML, ERB or (Multi)Markdown is processed according to predefined rules.
+For content in other formats, you have to define your own rules.

 In the frontmatter of any item, you may use the variables `head`, `beginbody`, and `endbody` to load additional partials, just before the `</head>` tag, just